How to watch Adele's two-hour concert special and Oprah Winfrey interview on Sunday

-Thanks to the coronavirus pandemic, not all music fans are ready to head out to a live concert.
+Thanks to the pandemic, not all music fans are comfortable heading to a live concert.
 But they can come close to it this weekend without even leaving home.
 A two-hour concert special starring Grammy-winning singer Adele will air Sunday on CBS and its streaming service Paramount Plus.
 The special, titled Adele: One Night Only, will include an exclusive interview featuring Adele chatting with Oprah Winfrey.

 How to watch Adele: One Night Only